HansSchouten/PHPageBuilder/README.md

 # PHPagebuilder
 > PHPagebuilder is a drag and drop pagebuilder to manage pages in any PHP project.

-PHPagebuilder can be used as a ultra lightweight CMS to set up new projects, or can be integrated into existing projects or your favorite frameworks (such as [this version](https://github.com/HansSchouten/Laravel-Pagebuilder) for Laravel).
+PHPagebuilder can be used as an ultra lightweight CMS to set up new projects, or can be integrated into existing projects or your favorite frameworks (such as [this version](https://github.com/HansSchouten/Laravel-Pagebuilder) for Laravel).
 The server-side code does not depend on any other libraries and is blazing fast.
 It includes an optional website manager with a [Bootstrap UI](https://getbootstrap.com) and integrates the most popular open source drag and drop pagebuilder: [GrapesJS](https://grapesjs.com/).
 This package is made with customization in mind, allowing you to configure, disable or replace any of its modules.

 ## Table of Contents
 - [How does it help me?](#how-does-it-help-me)